NBISweden/workshop-reproducible-research/docs/docker.md

 ## Packaging and running the MRSA workflow
 During these tutorials we have been working on a case study about the multiresistant bacteria MRSA.
 Here we will build and run a Docker container that contains all the work we've done so far.
 This will take some time to execute (~20 min or so), in particular if you're on a slow internet connection, and result in a 3.75 GB image.

-* We've [set up a Bitbucket repository](git.md) for version control and for hosting our project.
+* We've [set up a GitHub repository](git.md) for version control and for hosting our project.
 * We've defined a [Conda environment](conda.md) that specifies the packages we're depending on in the project.
 * We've constructed a [Snakemake workflow](snakemake.md) that performs the data analysis and keeps track of files and parameters.
 * We've written a [R Markdown document](rmarkdown.md) that takes the results from the Snakemake workflow and summarizes them in a report.